amnah/yii-debug-toolbar/README.markdown

-Yii Debug Toolbar
+K Yii Debug Toolbar
 =================

-The Yii Debug Toolbar is a configurable set of panels that display various debug information about the current request/response and when clicked, display more details about the panel's content.

-It is a ported to PHP famous [Django Debug Toolbar](/django-debug-toolbar/django-debug-toolbar/).

-Currently, the following panels have been written and are working:

-* Server info
-* Request timer
-* A list of superglobals
-* Application settings
-* SQL queries including time to execute and param bindings
-* Logging output via Yii built-in logging
+This fork is a modified template of the [yii-debug-toolbar](https://github.com/malyshev/yii-debug-toolbar).

+It is a minimalistic theme that takes up signficantly less screen space than the original.

+See [images](#images) below for the differences. *Note that the information shown does differ slightly.*

 ## Installation

-Extract the [yii-debug-toolbar](/malyshev/yii-debug-toolbar/) from archive under protected/extensions
+* Extract the archive into **protected/extensions/yii-debug-toolbar**

-## Usage and Configuration

-For use [yii-debug-toolbar](/malyshev/yii-debug-toolbar/) need to specify new `route` in `log` component:
+* Add configuration.
+Note that the class is called *KToolbarRoute*:

 ```php
 <?php